Peace (novel)

 Peace is a 1975 psychological fantasy/ghost story novel by American writer Gene Wolfe.
 It is the story of a man from a small Midwestern town in the early to mid-20th century, Alden Dennis Weer, who narrates various memories from different parts of his life, including his childhood, early adulthood, and middle to old age.

 Style and interpretations

-Unlike a lot of Wolfe's work Peace is a standalone novel set in a somewhat contemporary time and place (as opposed to the future or an imaginary world).
+Unlike much of Wolfe's work, Peace is a standalone novel set in a somewhat contemporary time and place (as opposed to the future or an imaginary world).
 Despite this, the story of the novel is one of Wolfe's strangest and most difficult; the narrator's consciousness at times seems to transcend time and space, as if he is narrating from beyond our plane of reality.
 One interpretation is that the narrator, Weer, is dead, and the scattered memories are those of a ghost; in 2014, Wolfe confirmed that this was his intention.
 In a 1980 interview, he described the plot of Peace as: